 1.1 Below, we will provide you with information about the collection of personal data in the case of conclusion of an employment contract as a client, professional company, supplier, business partner, or other contractual partner (for example, as part of an application or employment relationship) or when using our website.
 Personal data pertains to all data traceable to you personally, such as name, address, email addresses, user behavior.

 1.2.
 The responsible party as per Art.
-4 (7) EU General Data Protection Regulation (GDPR) and other national data protection laws in the member states as well as other legal provisions related to data protection is:
+4 (7) EU General Data Protection Regulation (GDPR) and other national data protection laws in the member states as well as other legal provisions related to data protection in Germany is:

 Arvos Ljungstrom LLC